Chiapas: Era of Independence

 From the colonial period Chiapas was relatively isolated from the colonial authorities in Mexico City and regional authorities in Guatemala.
 One reason for this was the rugged terrain.
 Another was that much of Chiapas was not attractive to the Spanish.
 It lacked mineral wealth, large areas of arable land, and easy access to markets.
 This isolation spared it from battles related to Independence.
-José María Morelos y Pavón did enter the city of Tonalá but incurred no resistance.
-The only other insurgent activity was the publication of a newspaper called El Pararrayos by Matías de Córdova in San Cristóbal de las Casas.

 Following the end of Spanish rule in New Spain, it was unclear what new political arrangements would emerge.
 The isolation of Chiapas from centers of power, along with the strong internal divisions in the intendencia caused a political crisis after the royal government collapsed in Mexico City in 1821, ending the Mexican War of Independence.
 During this war, a group of influential Chiapas merchants and ranchers sought the establishment of the Free State of Chiapas.
 This group became known as the La Familia Chiapaneca.
 However, this alliance did not last with the lowlands preferring inclusion among the new republics of Central America and the highlands annexation to Mexico.
 In 1821, a number of cities in Chiapas, starting in Comitán, declared the state's separation from the Spanish empire.
 In 1823, Guatemala became part of the United Provinces of Central America, which united to form a federal republic that would last from 1823 to 1839.
 With the exception of the pro-Mexican Ciudad Real (San Cristóbal) and some others, many Chiapanecan towns and villages favored a Chiapas independent of Mexico and some favored unification with Guatemala.